Sigma Chi: 20th century

 On December 13, 1920, Cooper's body was conveyed to the Beta Theta chapter house, where Beta Theta Consul Donald E. Walker removed Cooper's Sigma Phi Badge and replaced it with his own.
-Beta Theta Pro-Consul, Regis Toomey, sang the hymn "With Sacred Circle Broken" before Cooper was taken to his final resting place.
+Beta Theta pro-consul, Regis Toomey, sang the hymn "With Sacred Circle Broken" before Cooper was taken to his final resting place.

 Nomenclature and insignia

 Badge

 The badge of Sigma Chi is a white cross with white and black enamel.
 Two gold chains connect the two upper arms.
 Crossed keys are in the upper arm, an eagle's head lies in the left arm, and a scroll lies in its right arm.
 In the bottom arm lie two clasped hands and seven stars.
-If worn, the badge is to be slanted over the left shoulder, akin to how soldiers of Emperor Constantine pointed their blade.
+If worn, the badge is to be slanted over the left shoulder, akin to how soldiers of Emperor Constantine pointed their blades.